How AI Fleet Management Will Shape the Future of Transportation

 - An artificial intelligence DriverAlert system that captures and analyze every minute of driving time.

-- Real-time analysis and feedback enabled by powerful Edge Computing capabilities.
+- Real-time analysis and feedback enabled by powerful Edge Computing and Machine Learning capabilities.

 - Internal lens that detects drowsy or distracted driving behaviors such as yawning that alerts managers in real-time enabling quick action to mitigate risk.